openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 The RobotOFF API has two parameters :
 - `index` :  can be either `product` (default), `product_all`, `product_extended` or `product_extended_all`].
 Specify the vocabulary used by ES.
 - `confidence` : float, default to 1.
 Threshold parameter for ElasticSearch.

-At the moment, RobotOFF API is the model that handles almost all the corrections.
+At the moment, RobotOFF API is the model that handles almost all the spelling corrections.
 Especially, it performs well on misspelled words (maximum edit distance : 2).
-Calls are cached (using joblib) to speed up the tests.
+Calls are cached using joblib to speed up the tests so make sure to refresh the cache if RobotOFF behavior changed.

 ## Regex Model